invariantlabs-ai/invariant/README.md

 Here, `(msg: Message)` automatically is assigned every checkable message, whereas the second line executes like regular Python.
 To facilitate checking Guardrails comes with an extensive standard library of operations, also described in the [documentation](https://explorer.invariantlabs.ai/docs/)

 ## Using Guardrails via Gateway

+Guardrails can easily be integrated via [Gateway](https://github.com/invariantlabs-ai/invariant-gateway), which automatically evaluates your rules on each LLM and MCP request.

 To learn more about how to use Guardrails via its Gateway, go to the [Developer Quickstart Guide](https://explorer.invariantlabs.ai/docs/#getting-started-as-developer).